jjthrash/room-of-sound/glossary.md

 Clone: To copy a remote repository to a computer.
 See https://help.github.com/articles/cloning-a-repository/.
 Also see Repository.

+Distributor: The device that will route our input modules to our output modules.
+Right now, we think that the distributor may end up being a Raspberry Pi.
+See  https://github.com/jjthrash/room-of-sound/blob/master/room-of-sound.md.
+Also see Room of Sound.

 GitHub: A repository-hosting website that we use in this project.
 See https://en.wikipedia.org/wiki/GitHub.
-Also see Repository.
+Also see Repository, Clone, and Pull Request.

 GH: See GitHub.